Louisiana lawmakers send new abortion ban to governor’s desk

 “I know there are many who feel just as strongly as I do on abortion and disagree with me — and I respect their opinions,” Edwards said in a statement after the ban’s passage.
 “As I prepare to sign this bill, I call on the overwhelming bipartisan majority of legislators who voted for it to join me in continuing to build a better Louisiana that cares for the least among us and provides more opportunity for everyone.”

-Lawmakers in conservative states across the nation are striking at the U.S. Supreme Court’s 1973 Roe V. Wade decision that legalized abortion nationally.
+Lawmakers in conservative states across the nation are striking at the U.S. Supreme Court’s 1973 Roe v.
+Wade decision that legalized abortion nationally.
 Abortion opponents are pushing new restrictions on the procedure in hopes that a case will make its way to the high court and two new conservative justices appointed by President Donald Trump could help overturn Roe.

 “When you can hear a baby’s heartbeat, that is proof that life is present,” said Rep. Valarie Hodges, the Republican who handled the ban in the Louisiana House.
 “How much do we value life?”